School Improvement Team

 A strong sense of social justice and a desire to create a more inclusive and compassion-focussed education system motivates him on a daily basis as he leads the Trust’s work in SEND, inclusion, attendance and safeguarding.

-Ruth Woodhouse - Lead Practitioner for Teaching and Learning
+Ruth Woodhouse - Executive Director of Training and Learning

 Ruth’s career started by working for the British Council in Asia, after which she began teaching in Staffordshire.
 Following successful roles in middle leadership she took up the post of School Partnership Manager with Teach First.